Animal Management Program

 Please be aware that our Vet Program does not provide an on-call emergency service.

-Our Vet Nurse is happy to answer questions via phone if available, or you can leave a message on Kay's mobile 0459 467 217
+Our Animal Management team is happy to answer questions via phone if available, or you can leave a message on 0459 467 217

 The Animal Management Program aims to prevent situations where the socioeconomic circumstances of animal owners result in poorer human and animal health outcomes and the forced mass culling of unwanted or sick animals.